ColdIQ's Cold Email Guide: Outbound Secrets

 Chapter 7 | Building your sales stack for prospecting campaigns

-How to build a stales stack from scratch
+How to build a Sales Stack from scratch

 Wrapping this up...

 This is all for now.
-I hope you learn a thing or two by reading this guide.
+I hope you learned a thing or two by reading this guide!

 If you want to connect, don't hesitate to send us an invite on LinkedIn: